ValverdeATX/ValverdeATX.github.io/README.md

 Extra: I have previously utilized JIRA Sprints collaboratively in order to share progress, adhere to schedules, and meet goals.<br><br>
 Non-tech: I am fluent in Portuguese and have an indermediate understanding of Spanish.

-# Example Project Presentation:
+## A presentation for one of my projects:

 The following is an example of one of the projects written by myself along with two collaborators.<br>
-The available PDF is what we presented publicly to our class.
+The available PDF is what we presented publicly to our class, consisting of design principles and UML diagrams.

 ![pres pic](https://github.com/ValverdeATX/ValverdeATX.github.io/assets/157517708/38f3bc36-542b-4af9-a2aa-b40e4b512a61)
 [Full Project Presentation.pdf](https://github.com/ValverdeATX/ValverdeATX.github.io/files/14337339/Blackjack.3.pdf)

-The code for this project has been made [public](https://github.com/ValverdeATX/BlackjackSimulator).
+The code for this project is open for [view](https://github.com/ValverdeATX/BlackjackSimulator).

+## Additional projects:

-Additional projects can be found [here](https://github.com/ValverdeATX).
+Additional projects that are public can be found [here](https://github.com/ValverdeATX).